 Perast is one of the most popular tours from Kotor.
 Consider this half-day private tour that combines Perast with a walking tour of Kotor.
 In Perast, you get some time in the town, plus the boat tour to Our Lady of the Rocks.
-Or this 4-hour group tour that also combines Perast and Kotor.
-(Note: This post contains affiliate links.
-If you click through and make a purchase, we receive a small commission, at no extra cost to you.)
+Or this 4-hour private tour that also combines Perast and Kotor.

 How long to spend in Perast

 About 4 to 5 hours should be plenty for a leisurely visit to Perast, including the boat trip to the island.
 Including a relaxed lunch, we spent about 5 hours in Perast, and we found that plenty of time to walk around the town, visit a couple of churches/palaces, and do the boat tour, with an hour on the island.